The New Zealand Herald connects Kiwis to the nation, the world, and to what matters to them. A trusted news source for breaking and local news.

 The Manawatu Guardian is proud to offer a wide variety of news to readers every Thursday.

-The Horowhenua Chronicle publishes twice weekly, on Wednesdays and Fridays, and is distributed to all letterboxes throughout Levin, Foxton, Shannon, and Tokomaru.
+The Horowhenua Chronicle is published every Friday, and is distributed to all letterboxes throughout Levin, Foxton, Shannon, and Tokomaru.
 We serve our community with pride, concentrating on all things local.

 Published by NZME, New Zealand Education Gazette is the Ministry of Education’s official print and online publication to schools.
 It carries all official notices, school vacancies, and articles/case studies that will inform and inspire school and early childhood educators.